Cloneeskimo/ambulare/README.md

-# Game
+# Ambulare

 ### Overview

-Game is a video game with an incredibly original name.
+Ambulare is a space-themed classic RPG.
 It runs in the JVM, and relies on LWJGL.

 ### Building